halt-dos/hd-wiki-public/docs/professional/getting-started/pre-requisites.md

 sidebar_position: 1
 ---

 # Pre-Requisites

-To follow along the installation of Haltdos Community WAF and getting started, you require the following:
+To follow along the installation of Haltdos Professional WAF and getting started, you require the following:

 ### Supported OS

-Haltdos Community WAF currently supports the following OS:
+Haltdos Professional WAF currently supports the following OS:

 - **Ubuntu 20**
 - **Ubuntu 22**